 text Environmental Law with glasses and mallet

-The main goal of the department’s compliance and enforcement teams is to achieve regulatory compliance with environmental laws at Missouri's regulated facilities and sites.
-Compliance and enforcement staff work with the regulated community and the general public to ensure compliance with environmental laws.
-When problems do occur, compliance and enforcement staff offer technical assistance and compliance assistance to resolve the problems as fast and effectively as possible.
+The department's compliance and enforcement team members work with the regulated community and general public to ensure compliance with environmental laws.
+When problems occur, our team members offer technical assistance and compliance assistance to resolve the problems as fast and effectively as possible.
 The department’s actions ensure a level playing field for those dealing with pollutants and contaminants – no one should make a profit at the expense of the health and resources of Missouri citizens.

 Compliance with Environmental Laws

-CC&P is a focused and time limited process that typically does not exceed 180 days to correct the violation.
-There are certain situations that will result in formal enforcement action within that 180 day timeframe.
+CC&P is a focused and time limited process that includes verbal or written communications between authorized representatives of the department and the party in non-compliance.
+CC&P typically does not exceed 180 days to correct the violation.
+However, there are certain situations that will result in formal enforcement action within that 180 day timeframe.
 These scenarios include, but are not limited to:

 • The violation(s) represents an imminent and serious threat to human health, public welfare or the environment